uxlfoundation/oneapi-construction-kit/doc/overview/runtime/driver-requirements.rst

 asynchronously flushed so that the commands are executed on the device while the host application continues with other work.
-Commands could be executing kernels, or memory operations performed on buffers such as a fill or copy.
-ComputeAorta internally batches commands which can be executed together without external dependencies into groups sent to the ComputeMux Runtime, and then onto the driver.
+Commands could be executing kernels, or memory operations performed on buffers such as a fill or copy. oneAPI Construction Kit internally batches commands which can be executed together without external dependencies into groups sent to the ComputeMux Runtime, and then onto the driver.

 Batches of commands without dependencies between them can be executed in parallel on different hardware units, as can the commands within a individual